protoman92/chatbot-engine/README.md

 ### Set up the leaf selector

-The leaf selector receives platform requests and selects the most appropriate leaf that match the requirements of each request (such as those imposed by regex matches, state flags etc):
+The leaf selector receives requests and selects the most appropriate leaf that match the requirements of each request (such as those imposed by regex matches, state flags etc):

 ```javascript
 const branches = {